- 1 Common Causes of Bad Smell

 Common Causes of Bad Smell

 Firstly, if you are a pet owner and using a cleaner for pets, the significant portion of the smell can be due to pet hair.
 Dander and pet hair are very smelly, even outside the machine, and these carry the odor inside the vacuum too.
 The stench can also be a result of pet urine as an extra by-product.
 It is unlikely to carry the pet urine directly, but dust and pet hair can stick the liquid with them.
 After vacuuming, an amalgam of pet hair and dried urine can form an excellent recipe for a horrible smell.
+Maybe that’s why you shouldn’t go for just any vacuum cleaner, but focus on the ones like Bissell Crosswave Pet Pro here, which are ideal for houses with pets.

 Thirdly, talking of the belt of the machine.
 The brushes of the cleaner roll due to the movement of the rubber belt, thus cleaning hair and dust.
 These brushes require regular cleaning, and if they are not maintained well, the brushes can get stuck due to the stacked hair.
 These can further cause damage to the rubber.
 An overused and stretched belt can produce a specific burning smell — lastly, the dust.
 Dust never comes alone, debris and other messes also join the ride whenever you are vacuuming.